 Number of Investigations: (Increment Specific) One.

-PAO Summary (“Research Objectives” in IDRD) [IDRD] [nasa.gov]: This experiment will test the effect of combinations of red and blue wavelengths of electromagnetic radiation on a small fast growing plant such as pea or broccoli shoots.
-We can start these plants from seeds and they will be placed in a 10 cubic centimeter Ardulab and grown in a microgravity environment.
+PAO Summary (“Research Objectives” in IDRD) [IDRD] [nasa.gov]: NanoRacks-Duchesne-The Effects of Microgravity and Light Wavelength on Plant Growth in an ArduLab (NanoRacks-Duchesne-Plant Growth Chamber) tests the effect of combinations of red and blue wavelengths of electromagnetic radiation on pea shoot plants, a small fast growing plant.
+The plants are started from seeds, placed in a 10 cubic centimeter ArduLab and grown in a microgravity environment.
+This experiment is important so that plants with high nutrition can be effectively and rapidly grown on the International Space Station (ISS) and on future long-duration flights.